fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/MetsTA_DOCS/docs/GUI_docs.md

 ![Data Format Example](img/ExampleData.png)

 !!! info

+    The file `5yeasts_notnorm.csv` is the default example in the software that can be loaded by NEMeSIS and that can be used as an example of the formatting.

+!!! note

     If you want, you can load the parameters used in a previous analysis at this stage as well.
 Further details about this in [Report Generation and Parameter Saving](GUI_docs.md#report-generation-and-parameter-saving).